Table of Contents

 More specific tests to identify the causative organism are usually not indicated in children who are not immunocompromised and who appear to be well and able to eat and drink.

-Polymerase chain reaction tests to identify the DNA of the most common causative organisms streptococcus pneumoniae, mycoplasma pneumoniae and chlamydia pneumoniae are available.
+Polymerase chain reaction tests to identify the DNA of the most common causative organisms streptococcus pneumoniae, mycoplasma pneumoniae, and chlamydia pneumoniae are available.
 These tests can help confirm the presence of a certain organism but are usually useless in identifying antibiotic resistance profiles.

 Sputum or blood cultures might be useful in identifying the antibiotic resistance profile in patients who do not respond to empirical antibiotic therapy.

-While complete blood counts are not helpful they usually show leukocytosis.
+While complete blood counts are not helpful, they usually show leukocytosis.
 C-reactive protein, a marker of inflammation, is usually elevated.

 Treatment of Community-acquired Pneumonia in Children

-The first step in the management of the child with community-acquired pneumonia is to decide whether the child needs to be admitted for inpatient care or not.
+The first step in the management of a child with community-acquired pneumonia is to decide whether the child needs to be admitted for inpatient care or not.
 Children who are not toxic, not severely dehydrated, have a stable oxygenation status, and can take oral medication can be treated outside the hospital.

 Because the etiologies differ according to age, empirical therapies differ as well.
 Children aged between 1 and 3 months should be admitted and should receive erythromycin.
 Patients with afebrile pneumonitis due to mycoplasma or chlamydia should receive cefuroxime in an inpatient setting.

 Children aged between 3 months and 5 years can be treated in an outpatient setting if they are able to take oral medicine and are not very sick.
 Amoxicillin is the antibiotic of choice in this age group.
 Children who are allergic to penicillin should receive erythromycin instead.
-Children in this age group who are hypoxic, dehydrated or severely toxic should be admitted to the hospital.
+Children in this age group, who are hypoxic, dehydrated or severely toxic, should be admitted to the hospital.
 The antibiotics of choice for inpatient care include ampicillin or cefuroxime.

-Pneumococcal vaccination has decreased the incidence of streptococcus pneumoniae significantly since its introduction.
-Therefore, it is recommended to receive this vaccination as one form of primary prevention of pneumonia in children.
+Pneumococcal vaccination has decreased the incidence of Streptococcus pneumoniae significantly since its introduction; therefore, it is recommended to receive this vaccination as one form of primary prevention of pneumonia in children.